Mushhushshu (Dark Ale Blend)

 There’s a lot going on in this beer, with blending, adjuncts, and barrel aging.
 Talk us through what each of these components adds to the beer.

 There’s definitely a lot going on in this beer.
 Blending allowed our barrel masters to fine-tune the base, creating the perfect foundation onto which all the other flavors are built.
-Cocao nibs add some robust bitterness reminiscent of dark chocolate.
-The addition of coffee rounds out this bitterness even more, and adds roasty espresso notes.
+Additions of coffee and chocolate add roasty espresso notes.
 Vanilla beans enhance the barrel flavors, amplifying the sweet oak and vanilla notes picked up from wood-aging.
 The beans also add a hint of spicy complexity.

 This is one of our first Barrel Aged releases to spend time in New Riff barrels.
 What does this partnership add to our Barrel Aged program, and how do freshly used barrels elevate a wood-mellowed beer?